saud-learning-services/panopto-video-analytics/Dictionary.md

 84cef7f7 | ac56017150bb | 2020-10-16 | 2020-10-16 22:26:10.240000+00:00 | 8.91215 | Seek | 11.365616 | Pause | 2.453466
 84cef7f7 | ab5101848a3f | 2020-10-16 | 2020-10-16 22:27:12.380000+00:00 | 15.595997 | Seek | 26.321004 | Pause | 10.725007
 84cef7f7 | ab5101848a3f | 2020-10-16 | 2020-10-16 22:30:21.683000+00:00 | 0.5 | Seek | 30.94654 | End | 30.44654

+# Data Questions/Tests
+- watch the same half of the video twice as an anonymous user (incognito in unique browser, as unique as possible) -> does this look like they watched 50% or 100% of the video